This is brand identity. Boring branding is the enemy.

 Usually, yes.
 Most of our work with established businesses, we aren’t touching the logo.
 There needs to be a really good reason to do that.
 The refresh is typically about making the rest of the identity system more charismatic and giving the brand the kind of creative direction it needs to help the business perform better.
 If the logo genuinely needs looking at, we’ll tell you and we’ll explain why.

-If the positioning is really obvious and the company is clear on where it competes and who it’s for, we can just keep the scope to the identity component.
+If the brand strategy and brand positioning are really obvious and the company is clear on where it competes and who it’s for, we can just keep the scope to the brand identity design.
 We’ll tell you which situation you’re in.
 We’d rather have that conversation upfront than design something beautiful that can’t do the commercial job it needs to do.

 Ha!
 Unlikely.
 Proud to say that never happens, because the Mudeboards phase catches misalignment before we commit to concept design.
 We keep things very iterative as we move through inspiration gathering, Mudeboards, concepts, refinement, to final delivery.
 We also try to keep the process very divergent so you see lots of potential directions before any decisions are made and we gradually start converging on the final concept.